zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 format but not implementing the RTP protocol.

+# RTP Multiplexing Overview

-# Reasons for Multiplexing and Grouping RTP Media Streams
+## Reasons for Multiplexing and Grouping RTP Media Streams

 The reasons why an endpoint might choose to send multiple media streams are widespread.
 In the below discussion, please keep in mind